+- Bring the whole novel.
 Most writers’ groups try to keep the length of the things they are discussing to a reasonable level.
 After all, most members have jobs or kids or classes.
-Some members even want to spend time on their ownwriting.
-They can’t be expected to read and critique hundred of pages a week… or can they?
+Some members even want to spend time on their own writing.
+They can’t be expected to read and critique hundreds of pages a week… or can they?
 After all, the main reason the group exists is to serve your needs.

-Try to limit any review to the five minutes before the group meets.
+- Don’t waste a lot of time reading the other member’s work.
+Try to limit any review time to five minutes before the group meets.
 Make a show of marking up the paper with red lines or a highlighter.
 Just pick random passages to mark.
 There’s always something wrong with everything if you look hard enough.

-Some writers think that a writers’ group should focus on character, plot, themes and other esoteric things.
+- Keep an eye out for typos or spelling errors.
+Some writers think that a writers’ group should focus on character, plot, themes, and other esoteric things.
 Stick to the basics.
 If you find a spelling error or a grammar error, focus solely on that.
 Make sure the discussion lasts twenty minutes at least.
 By discussion I mean you prattling on, interrupting other people whenever they try to take part.

-Everyone should share your views, so share your views with everyone.
+- Bring your political agenda with you.
+Everyone should share their views, so share your views with everyone.
 If you’re reading a story about an African hunting expedition, for example, never miss the opportunity to advocate vegetarianism and declare that hunting is murder.
 Never move on.
 Never let it rest.
 Their story should be your story.